2014-15 E-Team Program

-Click here to meet our most recently funded E-Teams.
+Click here to view our most recently funded E-Teams.

-NCIIA is pleased to announce a NEW E-Team Program, launched in fall 2012.
-The program provides early-stage support and funding of up to $75,000 for collegiate entrepreneurs working on market-based technology inventions.
+The E-Team Program provides early-stage support and funding of up to $75,000 for collegiate entrepreneurs working on market-based technology inventions.
 Teams must be affiliated with a NCIIA Member Institution to apply.

 Since 1995, our E-Team grants have been funding collegiate student and student/faculty teams to move ideas out of the lab and classroom and into the marketplace.
-The 2012-13 E-Team Program enhances this opportunity by providing expert entrepreneurial and venture coaching, experiential workshops, and a potential investment opportunity to help realize the commercial success of the technology inventions and innovations that come through our organization.
+The program enhances this opportunity by providing expert entrepreneurial and venture coaching, experiential workshops, and a potential investment opportunity to help realize the commercial success of the technology inventions and innovations that come through our organization.

 Selected E-Team Program participants may also be invited to exhibit their technologies at Open Minds, the annual showcase of breakthrough technologies from NCIIA's top student teams.
-The 2013 Open Minds exhibition will be held March 22-23 in Washington, DC at the Smithsonian's National Museum of American History, hosted by hosted by its Lemelson Center for the Study of Invention and Innovation.
+The 2015 Open Minds exhibition will be held in Washington DC, March 20-21 during NCIIA's annual conference, OPEN.

 Stage 2 provides additional funding of up to $20,000.
-A required, intensive workshop based on the VentureLab format helps teams further refine business strategy.
-Tactical coaching from NCIIA follows the workshop, guiding the team to successful completion of milestones.
+A required, intensive workshop helps teams further develop their business model.
+Six monthly sessions of coaching follow the workshop, guiding the team from confirmation to execution of their business model.

-Stage 3 Eligible Stage 2 teams may be invited to participate in Stage 3 - NCIIA's VentureWell program.
-VentureWell focuses on helping teams develop a “lens of the investor” perspective and culminates in a venture forum to present to potential investors.
+Stage 3 Eligible Stage 2 teams may be invited to participate in Stage 3, which focuses on helping teams develop a “lens of the investor” perspective and culminates in a venture forum to present to potential investors.
 NCIIA will invest up to $50,000 in two to three Stage 3 teams per year, typically in the form of convertible debt.

-At this time the VentureWell program is designed for for-profit ventures only.
+At this time Stage 3 is designed for for-profit ventures only.
 Two sector-specific sections will be offered each year: one in the winter for teams working on cleantech devices, and one in the summer for teams working on biomedical and/or health-related devices.

 What's an E-Team?